huellejn/prophets/README.md

 # - and a moderate (0.5) correlation between PFS1 and PFS2,
 # the study power for the PFSratio-based analysis is of: 84%
 ```
+## Shiny app

+A Shiny app version of the package, as a user-friendly web calculator for clinicians and statisticians that aim to explore *PROPHETS* without the burden of R-based coding, is available at https://federico-nichetti.shinyapps.io/prophetsshiny/

 # Citation